bryanyee/rails-blog/README.md

 (create an edit.html.erb file in app/views/articles/)
-(create an update method in the Articles controller) (add links to edit articles in the articles index page and page for each article)
+(create an update method in the Articles controller) (add links to edit articles in the articles index page and page for each article) (create a partial for form template _form.html.erb in app/views/articles/) (modify the new and edit templates to use the form partial)
 ```